2567910/tmm/README.md

 ```

 You should be able to use the created superuser credentials to log in to the admin.

-Disclaimer: This project includes an example dockerfile for Production.
+> **Disclaimer**: This project includes an example dockerfile for Production.
 But you should configure it to your own needs.
+>
 <br />